-Space to Grow is an innovative urban renewal program aimed to transform Chicago’s outdated asphalt schoolyards into vibrant outdoor spaces that benefit students, communities, and the environment.
+Space to Grow is an innovative urban redevelopment program aimed at transforming Chicago’s outdated asphalt schoolyards into vibrant outdoor spaces that benefit students, communities, and the environment.
 Along with upgraded learning and fitness amenities, green infrastructure solutions to stormwater management help resolve neighborhood flooding.

-The new outdoor spaces and playgrounds include combinations of pervious sport courts, pervious rubber and artificial turf surfaces, and permeable parking lot paving.
-The landscape renovations include bioretention approaches and raised planters for use by the community to grow edibles.
-The green approaches to stormwater runoff address recurring neighborhood flooding, combine sewer overflows, and reduce the water reclamation facility load – all while providing students with new opportunities for outdoor recreation and physical fitness.
+The new outdoor spaces and playgrounds include combinations of pervious sport courts, pervious rubber and artificial turf surfaces, and permeable parking lots.
+Bioretention approaches to planted areas infiltrate rain water while raised planters are used by the community to grow edible food.
+The green approaches to stormwater runoff address recurring neighborhood flooding, combined sewer overflows, and reduce the water reclamation facility load – all while providing students with new opportunities for outdoor recreation.

-The study found that Grissom Elementary has a projected two-year, 100 percent reduction in runoff volume.
+In a post construction study titled “Community Based Green Infrastructure Solutions” ECT worked with Openlands to research the impacts of the playground and site improvements.
+ECT monitored and assessed how one elementary school’s outdoor spaces performed in various rain events.
+The research results found that Grissom Elementary has a projected two-year, 100 percent reduction in runoff volume.
 It is also expected to hold and use all stormwater that falls on the site for about 99 percent of storms.
 The garden is expected to reduce total suspended solids (TSS) in runoff by 97 percent on an average annual basis, resulting in an annual TSS load of 970 pounds per acre per year.
 In total, this is a reduction of virtually 100 percent of all pollutants.